The Court of Foxes · A Seasonal Court of Prythian

 A Court of Wings and Ruin, Ch.
 11

-A jewel-box forest of perpetual autumn — russet, amber and red-gold — ruled by the oldest and cruelest of the High Lords.
+A jewel-box forest stuck in perpetual autumn — russet, amber, red-gold — ruled by the oldest and cruelest High Lord of the lot.
+We're not okay about what it did to Lucien.

 At a glance